jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

   (c) it may notify any other person of those matters.

 ### 44AC Limited notice and submissions for urgent delayed allotment orders
-If the Commission thinks it necessary or desirable in the public interest for a delayed allotment order to be made more urgently than section 44AB permits,—
+If the FMA thinks it necessary or desirable in the public interest for a delayed allotment order to be made more urgently than section 44AB permits,—
-  (a) it may give less than 3 days' notice before it makes the order, and the notice and submissions may be oral, not written; but
+  (a) it may give less than 3 working days' notice before it makes the order, and the notice and the submissions may be oral rather than written; but
   (b) it must include in that notice the reasons for acting urgently and must otherwise comply with that section.

 ### 44AD Effect of delayed allotment orders